One United & Happy family, centered

 Parish Priest (2024 - Present)

-Brief History of Saint Thomas Aquinas, Priest and Doctor of the Church
+Brief History of Saint Gregory of Narek, Doctor of the Church

 FIRST READING